Skip to main content

 The Role of Genetic Information Nondiscrimination Act

 GINA introduces the final piece of the puzzle, focusing on genetic information.
-This law prohibits employers from using in employment decisions and strictly limits them from acquiring it.
+This law prohibits employers from using genetic information in employment decisions and strictly limits them from acquiring it.
 “Genetic information” is defined broadly to include not just genetic test results, but also an individual’s family medical history.

 This is relevant because many Health Risk Assessments (HRAs), a common component of wellness programs, ask about family history of conditions like diabetes.
 Under GINA, an employer cannot offer a financial incentive for you to provide your genetic information.
 If an HRA includes questions about family medical history, the employer must make it clear that you will receive the full incentive whether or not you answer those specific questions.
 They cannot penalize you for protecting your family’s private medical information.